mwb86/git-basics/README.md

 ## Branching: Multiple Stories, One Main Plot

-Similar to have one main story and various sub-plots a branch lets us effectively duplicate and section off the code we have writte thus far, make alterations to it, and if we would like at some point we can join it back to the main branch (typically called `master`).
+Similar to having one main story and various sub-plots--a branch lets us effectively duplicate and section off the code we have writte thus far, make alterations to it, and if we would like at some point we can join it back to the main branch (typically called `master`).

 Create a branch called `dream-story` by typing `git branch dream-story`.
 _You can see all your current branches at any time by tying `git branch`._

-Now that we've created out branch in order to use it we have to switch to it.
+Now that we've created our branch--in order to use it we have to switch to it.
 We can do this with the command `git checkout <"branch_name">`.

 ## Lab: Branching Your Dreams